AFRICA

 10) Is "change of control" of a business required?

-Change of control is not required for an acquisition of assets of a business or shares, to be subject to New Zealand's merger control regime.
+No, change of control is not required for an acquisition of assets of a business or shares to be subject to New Zealand's merger control regime.
 However, change of control is relevant in the context of special rules (in section 47A-D of the Commerce Act) that apply to acquisitions by overseas persons of a controlling interest in a New Zealand body corporate through the acquisition outside of New Zealand of assets of a business or shares.
 (See further topic 21 below).

 11) How is “control” defined?